 - Select the “Go” menu from the menu bar at the top.

 - A drop-down menu will appear.
 Click on the “Applications” sub-menu from the drop-down.

-- In the applications window, double click on the “Mail” option.
+- In the applications window, double-click on the “Mail” option.
 It will bring up the different mailboxes on the left side of the window.

-- Select the mailbox that you want to rebuild from the list of mailboxes such as all mail, chats, and drafts, and so on.
+- Select the mailbox that you want to rebuild from the list of mailboxes such as all mail, chats, drafts, and so on.

 You May Need: How to Delete All Emails on Mac

 If you cannot see the mailbox list on your sidebar, then click on the main menu of the window.
 Under the main menu, choose the “view” option.
 From the drop-down menu, select the “show mailbox list.”
-It will bring the list on your screen.
+It will bring the list to your screen.
 Now continue with the following steps:

 - After choosing the mailbox that you want to rebuild, go to the “mailbox” menu on the top menu bar.

 - From the drop-down menu, select the “rebuild” option at the bottom.